Commvault/terraform-provider-commvault/docs/index.md

 - `password` (String) Specifies the Password for the user name to authentication to Web Server.
 Alternatively set CV_TER_PASSWORD environment variable for terraform to pick it.
 - `user_name` (String) Specifies the User name used for authentication to Web Server.
+- `api_token` (String) Specifies the access token for the user.
+Alternatively set CV_TER_TOKEN environment variable for terraform to pick it.
 - `ignore_cert` (Bool) true/false to ignore certificate warnings for https endpoints.